-Packed with my beloved Asian flavors, this kimchi fried rice recipe has all the comforting properties of takeout with none of the yucky oils or processed ingredients.
-And if you have a container of plain rice leftover from Chinese takeout, this is the perfect way to use it up.
+This kimchi fried brown rice recipe has all the comforting properties of takeout with none of the poor-quality oils or processed ingredients.
+With just a bit of meal prep in advance, you can have this dinner on the table in under 20 minutes.

 - 2 tablespoons coconut oil

 - 1 ½ cups stemmed and sliced shiitake mushrooms (fresh or frozen)